Idnan/idnan.github.io/blog/_posts/backup_restore_with_curator.md

 `path.repo` can have any value but the path should be valid otherwise you will get exception.

 Next you have to setup the config file for curator that is `curator.yml` By default the curator assumes that the config file is placed at `~/.curator/curator.yml`.
-But we can ovveride this by passing our custom location to the `--config` option.
+But we can override this by passing our custom location to the `--config` option.
 So for this tutorial i assume that the file is at default location.

 So open the `config.yml` and following